-Licence holders are reminded that the mandatory licence conditions require the responsible person at the licensed premises to take all reasonable steps to ensure that staff do not carry out irresponsible promotions.
+10.59 Licence holders are reminded that the mandatory licence conditions require the responsible person at the licensed premises to take all reasonable steps to ensure that staff do not carry out irresponsible promotions.
 Irresponsible promotion means carrying on an activity (defined in the mandatory condition), which carries a significant risk to the licensing objectives.
-When deciding whether a drinks promotion constitutes an irresponsible promotion the Authority will make specific reference to the guidance issued by the DCMS.
+When deciding whether a drinks promotion constitutes an irresponsible promotion the

+Authority will make specific reference to the guidance issued by the DCMS.
 The Authority is aware that the Home Office has also issued guidance in relation to drinks promotions and the Authority will give appropriate weight to the Home Office document in its decision making process.

-Irresponsible drinks promotions are likely to encourage excessive consumption or binge drinking and result in alcohol fuelled incidents of crime and disorder and implications for public safety, public nuisance and may expose children to risk of harm.

-Any premises found to be promoting irresponsible drinks promotions (likely to have a negative effect on the licensing objectives) will be liable for prosecution.
-In addition the premises will be reported to the East Lindsey Enforcement Group (a multi-agency forum consisting of various enforcement agencies) and will be considered as high risk premises for multi-agency compliance and enforcement visits.
-The Responsible Authorities have stated that where evidence shows that a premises' alcohol drinks promotions are undermining one or more of the licensing objectives, then they may instigate a review of the licence.
+- 10.60 Irresponsible drinks promotions are likely to encourage excessive consumption or binge drinking and result in alcohol fuelled incidents of crime and disorder and implications for public safety, public nuisance and may expose children to risk of harm. - 10.61 Any premises found to be promoting irresponsible drinks promotions (likely to have a negative effect on the licensing objectives) will be liable for prosecution.
+In addition the premises will be considered as high risk premises for multiagency compliance and enforcement visits. - 10.62 The Responsible Authorities have stated that where evidence shows that a premises' alcohol drinks promotions are undermining one or more of the licensing objectives, then they may instigate a review of the licence. - 10.63 Where relevant representations are made or reviews are requested on any individual case, the licensee will be expected to demonstrate to the Licensing Authority that appropriate measures are in place to ensure that promotions do not carry a significant risk to the licensing objectives. - 10.64 On receipt of relevant representations from a Responsible Authority or other party, which demonstrate a clear link between sales promotions and levels of crime and disorder or public nuisance on or in the vicinity of the premises, the Licensing Authority will seriously consider the status of the premises licence.

-When completing operating schedules and in their management of premises, applicants should consider guidance documents on the responsible promotion of alcohol and on binge drinking, such as the British Beer and Pub Association's document - Point of Sales Promotion Standards for the Management of Responsible Drinks Promotions including happy hours.
-The Licensing Authority expects applicants to have regard to these issues when completing risk assessments or operating schedules.

-Where relevant representations are made or reviews are requested on any individual case, the licensee will be expected to demonstrate to the Licensing Authority that appropriate measures are in place to ensure that promotions do not carry a significant risk to the licensing objectives.

-On receipt of relevant representations from a Responsible Authority or other party, which demonstrate a clear link between sales promotions and levels of crime and disorder or public nuisance on or in the vicinity of the premises, the Licensing Authority will seriously consider the status of the premises licence.

-10.40 Community Premises and Applications for the Removal of the Requirement for a Designated Premises Supervisor
+10.65 Community Premises and Applications for the Removal of the Requirement for a Designated Premises Supervisor